Schedule a free consultation

 Take any street racing charge seriously.
 Even a simple no-injury first offense can carry up to 180 days in jail.
 But take a street racing charge involving bodily injury especially seriously.
 Street racing charges that an injury or death enhance can result in a far longer sentence of imprisonment.

 If you or someone you know faces a street racing charge, then retain Texas criminal defense attorney Doug Murphy.
 Fellow lawyers have voted attorney Doug Murphy the Lawyer of The Year in a poll conducted by Best Lawyers In America.
 Attorney Murphy has gained the respect of lawyers, clients, and judges.
 Attorney Murphy is one of only two Texas lawyers holding both DWI Board Certification and Criminal Law Board Certification.
 Texas criminal defense attorney Doug Murphy is available for your defense.
-Contact Doug Murphy Law Firm, P.C. online or at 713-229-8333 to discuss your case today.
+Contact Murphy & McKinney Law Firm, P.C. online or at 713-229-8333 to discuss your case today.

 Back to Top